Corporate Training Video Production - e-Learning Design - Interactive Multimedia - IT Software Training

 There are massive time savings over conventional instructor-led delivery of such IT training.

-The trainee can access the simulation after the training as a reference, to remind them of how to perform particular functions that they may not use regularly and consequently forget.
+You can access the simulation or video after the training as a reference, to remind how to perform particular functions that you may not use regularly and consequently forget.

 It is totally independent of the actual, live computer system, so avoids any problem with access, security or input of spurious data.